About Marc

 Free resources

 I created my free AI resources for business owners who want a practical starting point before booking a call.
-The AI-Readiness Checklist helps you identify your best first project, and the Small Business AI Prompt Library gives you copy-paste prompts for real daily tasks.
+The Small Business AI Readiness Scorecard helps you identify your best first project, and the Small Business AI Prompt Library gives you copy-paste prompts for real daily tasks.

 What I look for first

-The best first AI project is usually small, specific, and repeated often.
+A strong first AI project is small, specific, and repeated often.
 That might be customer replies, review responses, blog repurposing, lead follow-up, proposal drafting, or internal SOPs.

 Experience areas